dmesser/ansible-rolling-upgrade/README.md

 Requirements

   - OpenStack environment with Glance, Cinder, Nova, Neutron and LBaaS v2
-  - Two OpenStack Tenants with Keys, Images and Security Groups, at least 4 floating IPs
+  - Two OpenStack Tenants with Keys, Images and Security Groups, 4 floating IPs
+  - OpenStack Images running RHEL 7.x or CentOS 7.x
   - Ansible 2.2.1.0
   - python-shade
+  - python-openstackclient
   - (optionally Red Hat Satellite Server)

 OpenStack credentials with appropriate access to the tenants needs to be provided either via os-cloud-config or credentials stored in the keystonerc_* files.
 It's is advised to encrypt the latter with ansible-vault.

 SSH private keys need to be present in the openstack/ directory and named according to the tenant.

 If no Red Hat Satellite Server is present call the playbooks with --skip-tags subscription.
+In this case you are responsible to provide access to packages

+### How to run

 To initially deploy the app: